 i.
 Incorporation of features and koala furniture that allows koalas to escape pools and the fenced area; such as a shallow ramp or thick taut rope f.
-Bushfire g.
-Impediments to movement
+Bushfire

-- (minimum 50mm diameter) that is secured to a poolside fixture and trails in the pool at all times. - ii.
+(minimum 50mm diameter) that is secured to a poolside fixture and trails in the pool at all times.

+- ii.
 Use of pool fencing that effectively excludes koalas. - iii.
 No structures near pool fences that allow koalas to gain access over fencing.